-Note: Students, who are waiting on the outcome of a required assessment may participate in the ceremony.
+Note: Students waiting for the outcome of a required assessment may participate in the ceremony.
 The diploma will be issued once a passing score has been achieved.

 Graduation Ceremonies

 Students are expected to adhere to school policies.
 Graduation ceremonies will be conducted in the following manner: